Kukkimonsuta/Odachi/README.md

 Code description library.<br />
 🚧 In development.
 Happy with the current state.
 May change outside of semver.

+## Odachi.CodeModel.Providers.FluentValidation

+Code description providers for `FluentValidation`.
+🚧 In development.
+Happy with the current state.
+May change outside of semver.

+## Odachi.CodeModel.Providers.JsonRpc

+Code description providers for `Odachi.AspNetCore.JsonRpc`.
+🚧 In development.
+Happy with the current state.
+May change outside of semver.

+## Odachi.CodeModel.Providers.Validation

+Code description providers for `Odachi.Validation`.
+🚧 In development.
+Happy with the current state.
+May change outside of semver.

 ## Odachi.EntityFrameworkCore

 Extensions for Entity Framework Core.
 Includes paging.<br />